TEALSK12/introduction-to-computer-science/lesson_32.md

 Students should complete "What Goes Up..." lab individually.

-Mention that the script written in this lab will be helpful for the end of unit project.
+Mention that the program written in this lab will be helpful for the end of unit project.

 ### Debrief

 ## Accommodations and differentiation

-* Take care to ensure that all students have a functional script by the end of the lab to avoid putting some students at a disadvantage starting the project.
+* Take care to ensure that all students have a functional program by the end of the lab to avoid putting some students at a disadvantage starting the project.
 * If many students struggle, consider releasing your own solution after the lab has been completed in class.
 * Ask the more advanced students to assist struggling students.
 It is vital that all students complete this lab in advance of starting the project.
 * Advanced students can consider increasing the realism of their gravity model by adding acceleration and/or beginning to implement jumping.